jeremycohoe/cisco-ios-xe-programmability-lab-day0-guestshell-guestshare/README.md

 Guestshell Python runs in an LXC container.
 This container is managed by IOX, which is a container manager specifically for IOS XE which is similar in function to Docker.
 Before using the guestshell, we must enable IOX and then enable guestshell.

 Step 1.
-Connect to the C9300 switch
+Connect to the C9300 switch using terminal

 Step 2.
 Enter the following command to check and enable **IOX** on the device